1/77

 name the 3 environmental factors that influence enzyme activity

-Feedback Inhibition (aka Negative Feedback Regulation)
+Feedback Inhibition (Negative Feedback Regulation)

-when the concentration of a product later in the metabolic pathway inhibits an enzyme earlier in the pathway
+when the concentration of a product LATER in the metabolic pathway inhibits an enzyme EARLIER in the pathway

 increase temperature, decrease activation energy